vlad6069/linkedin_helper/README.md

 Developed and tested with Python 3.13.
 Earlier Python 3 versions are untested.

-The default web browser must already be logged into LinkedIn before using the program
+The default web browser must already be logged into LinkedIn before using the program.

 ### Repository setup: